 During this time, I find many ways to get this veggie on my menu!
 I will be sharing some of those dishes with you soon.

-But this classic is a southern staple it seems.
+This classic is a southern staple it seems.
 I don’t know many of my southern foodie friends that haven’t made this delightful dish!
 After all, it is smothered in butter, cheese, and Ritz crackers!
 I mean can it get much better than this?

 - Yellow Squash